Dark-Knight-Rises/Logseq/pages/Operating System.md

 		- The instructions are usually given with an input device like keyboard.
 	- Real Time
 		- Real time OS are built for dedicated systems to accomplish a specific set of tasks within deadline.
+- ## Process
+	- A Process is a program under execution.